 UNDERSTANDING MECHANICAL ADVANTAGE

-- If you study the three pulley systems above you will note that each system has both supporting (red) ropes and non-supporting (blue) ropes.
+- If you study the three pulley systems above, you will note that each system has both supporting ropes and non-supporting ropes.

 - Supporting ropes are ones which, as the name suggests, support the load.

-- Only the first two pulley systems have non-supporting ropes which I have indicated.
+- Only the first two pulley systems have non-supporting ropes which we have indicated.

 - The non-supporting ropes in the first two pulley systems above simply change the direction of the force.

-To calculate the mechanical advantage in a moveable pulley system, we simply have to count the number of supporting ropes.
+- To calculate the mechanical advantage in a movable pulley system, we simply have to count the number of supporting ropes.
 Counting the supporting ropes in the pulley systems above, the mechanical advantage of each of system is, from left to right 2, 3, and 5.